 PIAA / EPASD Academic Eligibility Standards

 To be eligible for interscholastic athletic competition and activity participation, a student must pursue a curriculum defined and approved by the Principal as a full-time curriculum.
-The student must be passing at least four (4) full-credit subjects, or the equivalent.
-The principal or athletic director of each school shall certify the eligibility of all interscholastic participants in accordance with the participation requirements stated in the PIAA rules.
+The principal or athletic director of each school shall certify the eligibility of all interscholastic participants in accordance with the participation requirements stated in the PIAA rules and their school's policies.
 This includes homeschooled and dual enrolled students.

 - Student eligibility shall be cumulative from the beginning of a grading period, shall be reported on a weekly basis by the athletic director, and shall be filed in the athletic office.
 The eligibility status of a student will be communicated to the head coach/advisor of that student’s current sport/activity by a phone conversation or an e-mail from the athletic director, and to the student through a meeting with the athletic director or principal.